-The temporary by-law will be in effect until August 26th (or the next meeting of Council) and may be extended by City Council, based on the evolution of the pandemic.
+The temporary by-law will be in effect until October 31 and may be extended by City Council, based on the evolution of the pandemic.

-Do I still need to stay 2 meters away from others if I am wearing a face mask?
+Do I still need to stay 2 metres away from others if I am wearing a face mask?

 Yes.
 Wearing a mask is not an alternative to physical distancing.
 Every effort should be made to keep a 2-metre distance even when wearing a mask.

 FAQ for condo and apartment building operators

 What are my obligations as a condo or apartment building under the by-law?

 Condo and apartment building operators are required to post signs with specific messaging about the by-law at all public entrances to the building.
 By-law posters with the prescribed messaging are available for printing (a bilingual version is also available).